Puksrevolution/milestone-project-4/Documentation/TESTING.md

 - Didn't manage the prefill function to work for first and last name

-- Issiu with sending email solved with an easy change of the DEVELOPMENT value: True to the value: False
+- Issiue with sending email solved with an easy change of the DEVELOPMENT value: True to the value: False

 - Delet Review function didn't worked correctly, neede to be rewritten.

-- Migrations to Heroku didn't uploaded, issiu contacts and reviews not existed in Heroku/Django-Admin Dashboard, needed to be done manually in terminal
+- Migrations to Heroku didn't uploaded, issiue contacts and reviews not existed in Heroku/Django-Admin Dashboard, needed to be done manually in terminal
 ```
 heroku run python3 manage.py migrate -a msp4-fancy-shoes
 ```

-- Reviews didn't diplayed on webpage, missing Reviews in reviews/views.py
+- Reviews didn't displayed on webpage, missing Reviews in reviews/views.py

+- Disable function on Reviews Star selector didn't worked, delete not needed code.

 [Back to Table of contents](#table-of-contents)